 Information especially about the activeness of a doctoral candidate and passive register instructions for postgraduate students can be found here: https://www.utu.fi/en/study-at-utu/registration/passive/instructions-for-postgraduate-students.

 A joint mentoring programme of University of Turku and Åbo Akademi University supports doctoral candidates and postdoctoral researchers in their career development and in recognizing one's professional skills and expertise.
 Mentoring is a guidance process during which a competent and experienced expert (mentor) provides support to a person (mentee) motivated to develop their skills.
 Mentoring is carried out in small groups or in pairs (1 mentor and 1-2 mentees).
 Mentoring can be useful, for example, for planning or redirecting one's career, expanding networks and recognizing one's expertise.
 Mentoring is based on openness, confidentiality and commitment.
 Taking part in the mentoring programme requires commitment, active participation and professional interest in the mentor and his/her expertise.

 Mentees for the mentoring programme are selected based on the applications.
-The application period for the 2019 mentoring programme is closed.
+The mentoring programme begins every year in January and ends in October.
+The application period for the mentoring programme is in September.
 Enrollment for the mentors is open all year round.

 The Graduate School organizes calls for funded doctoral candidate positions once a year, in autumn.
 The calls for UTUGS-funded doctoral programme positions are organizedat the same time in each UTUGS Doctoral Programme.
 Please check the call for application from the webpages of the Doctoral Programme you are applying to:

 - Turku University Foundation